-The digital platform is a much more fluid and informal medium than print; similarly, digital digital visitors are more often looking for soundbites of information or quick answers rather than dense reading material.
+The digital platform is a much more fluid and informal medium than print; similarly, digital visitors are more often looking for soundbites of information or quick answers rather than dense reading material.

 - Do not simply move print content onto your digital pages.
 Instead, write content in the most concise manner possible that can be quickly and efficiently read on screen by a user.

 - If your content is likely to be read online, it is generally acceptable to create shorter topical pages that are cross-linked.

 - If your content is likely to be printed from the digital platform, creating one long page separated by subtopics may be more effective.

 In order to deliver a best-in-class experience, IEEE digital sites must be user centric.